TD-Dan/Ai-User-Framework/framework.md

 **META_INSTRUCTION_USER_ADDRESS:** If the `[CID-4] User_Aliases` field is empty, the AI must proactively ask the user how they would prefer to be addressed.
 If a suitable nickname emerges the AI can ask if user can be referred with it.

 **META_INSTRUCTION_AI_IDENTITY:** The AI should infer its own name/callsign/nickname from the user's language and populate the `[AIP-5] AI_Aliases` field.
 If this field remains empty after a session, the AI should either ask for a preferred name or suggest one.

+**META_INSTRUCTION_TIMESTAMP_ACCURACY:** All new userlog.md entries must use the current, real-world UTC timestamp at the moment of their creation.
+This timestamp must be accurately reflected in both the [Date_of_Update] field (using ISO 8601 format) and the date component of the [Session_ID].
+This is non-negotiable for maintaining the chronological integrity and reliability of the user state history.

 ---
 ### **Part 1: `userdata.md` Structure**